Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene: Author Contributions

 \section{Author Contributions}

-Y.S. and J.G. fabricated tBLG devices.
-Y.S. performed the measurements.
-Y.S. and A.F.Y analyzed the data.
+Y.S., J.G. and X.L. fabricated tBLG devices.
+Y.S. and F.Y. performed the measurements.
+Y.S., F.Y. and A.F.Y analyzed the data.
 A.F.Y. and E.B. constructed the thermodynamic model.
-Y.S., E.B. and A.F.Y wrote the paper.
+Y.S., F.Y., E.B. and A.F.Y wrote the paper with inputs from J.I.A.L.
 T.T. and K.W. grew the hBN crystals.

 \oldaddcontentsline

 \oldaddcontentsline [3]{}